 The Premier Flood Conference

-The conference is conducted by the Association of State Floodplain Managers, the world's leading voice for sound floodplain management, with 35 Chapters and over 15,000 members world-wide.
+The conference is conducted by the Association of State Floodplain Managers, the world's leading voice for sound floodplain management, with 17,000 practitioners, 9,200 Certified Floodplain Managers, 36 chapters, and 73 corporate and agency Partners world-wide.